Build a Bee Hotel

 Fill your box up with your tubes and blocks of wood.
 Squeeze all the tubes in together so they stay put.
 You’ll find it’s easier to wedge things into a box divided into compartments than if it was one big box.

-- Now watch for adult female bees visiting the nestholes on sunny days in spring and summer.
+Adult female bees will visit the nest holes on sunny days in spring and summer.
 You’ll know they’re nesting if you see them flying in with pollen (some carry it on their bellies), with blobs of mud to create cell walls along the tube, or with bits of leaf (these are the leaf-cutter bees).